Sagarjari01/microservices-backend/README.md

-# Stateless Microservice for Hackerbay
+# Stateless Microservice

-A simple stateless microservice in Nodejs, with three major functionalities -
+A simple stateless microservice in Nodejs, with four major functionalities -

  * Authentication
  * JSON patching